Quantum Boolean Algebras: Quantum Operational Logic

-Next we move from the classical to the quantum situation.
-As mentioned in the introduction, quantum observables are operators instead of propositions.
+Next we move from the propositional settings to the operational settings, always within a Boolean context.
+Recall from the introduction that quantum observables are operators instead of propositions.
 In analogy with the classical case we identify operators with words in a certain language.
-Truth functions are replaced by Boolean differential operators.
-We think of quantum logic as arising from the following principles:
+On the semantic side truth functions are replaced by Boolean differential operators. \\